This page may contain affiliate links. When you click our links and take action, we get a small comission at no cost to you. Read here for more info

 Next, you have to clear out the hose itself and bunch it up so that it is at its shortest length.
 Then use your wire hanger to push all the way through from beginning to end, for any additional clogs.
 Also, you can rinse the hose with soapy water and let it hang dry before reattaching.

-Dismantle and soak the main components of your bagless vacuum cleaner.
+Dismantle and soak the main components

 To start, take apart the main unit and remove all of the washable pieces from your vacuum.
 That is the dust bin, the cyclone piece that attaches to the top of the dust bin, and the motor filters.
 It also includes all of the attachments and accessories of the bagless vacuum cleaner.